 - 3 hours per year in web-based visit preparation

-- 3 days for the on-site visit, plus travel
+- 3 days for the on-site visit, plus 1-2 days of travel

 The time required to review materials and conduct campus visits is spread over three to six months, from July through September or December.
 Training and materials review do not need to be completed during a single session.